Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 1 Credit hours indicate the duration of a course which is offered weekly during one semester.
 One credit hour equals 45 minutes.

-Advanced Topics in Comparative Politics: Political Behavior in Context (Seminar)
+Advanced Topics in International Politics (Seminar)

 EN